 What creates the illusion of depth?

-The illusion of depth in art is created by our brain that interprets objects according to their comparative size, position, and the degree of detail that they possess.
+The illusion of depth in art is created by our brain, which interprets objects according to their comparative size, position, and degree of detail that they possess.

 Is perspective the illusion of depth?